US secretary of state to visit Japan, South Korea, China - Kyodo

 Tillerson's trip would come as the United States and China try to put relations on an even keel after a rocky start following the election of President Donald Trump, as well as amid heightened tension over North Korea following the killing in Malaysia of the half-brother of its leader.

 A U.S. State Department spokesman said: "We don't have any travel to announce at this time."
-The Japanese, South Korean and Chinese foreign ministries could not be reached for comment.
+The Japanese and South Korean and foreign ministries could not be reached for comment.
+China's Foreign Ministry did not immediately respond to a request for comment.

 Japan's Kyodo news agency, citing diplomatic sources, said Tillerson was expected in Japan on March 17-18 and would meet Foreign Minister Fumio Kishida.